By Andrea Slivkova

 Cheap, commercially available tea bags contain very little of the peppermint’s natural goodness, although some more expensive brands have improved on this.
 However, to harness the full power of peppermint, grow it yourself – ideally outdoors in a larger container, or indoors on the windowsill.
 It is very easy to grow from the little pots sold in supermarkets and garden centres, and the plant comes back every year.

 However, over time the stems become a bit woody so the best solution is to take the plant out of the pot in the spring and separate the clumps, only keeping the best.
-Add some fresh compost, and keep watering.
+Add some fresh compost, and keep watering play slots for fun.
 A word of warning: don’t plant directly into one of your lovely flowerbeds – before you know it, the peppermint will overtake your garden!

 How to prepare fresh peppermint tea